 Ragnhildsholmen was a strategic fortress built by the Norwegian king Håkon V during the 13th-century.
 Håkon and the Swedish king, Magnus Ladulås, had a friendly relationship.
 Håkon gave the fortress to the king’s son, Duke Erik, in 1304.
 Some time later, the friendly relationship ended, and Håkon tried to violently recapture it.

 The fight continued, and Ragnhildsholmen was only used for less than 100 years.
 It was likely abandoned by a large fire or by taking the stones to another fortress, Bohus, on the other side of the river.
 It wasn’t rediscovered until centuries later, in the 1800s, an excavation team led by the archeologist Wilhelm Berg found coins, weapons, tools, and other ancient artifacts on the site.

 Today, Ragnhildsholmen is a sanctuary for birds, including nightingales, warblers, and harriers.
 In the spring, kids can catch tadpoles along the stream that goes on the path from the road to the castle.
 The view is beautiful on the top of the hill.
 You can see the flat country landscape of northern Hisingen on one side, to the town of Kungälv on the other side of the river Nordre Älv.
-You can climb around the ruins and explore it yourself like a real Viking.
+You can climb around the ruins and explore it yourself.

 This piece of Bohusian heritage is surprisingly unknown.
 There are not many visitors to this place, so you can almost have the hill for yourselves most of the time.